dani3l0/librusik/README.md

 You may also want to set up your custom encryption key (which encrypts our Librus Synergia passwords).
 Please run `generate_random_key.py` and paste the new key into `fernet.key`.
 Don't forget to `chmod 400 fernet.key`.

 You can use [localhost:7777/panel](http://localhost:7777/panel) to manage your Librusik instance.
-Default user is `admin` and password is `admin` too.
+Default user is `admin` and password is `admin`.

 -----